Society Islands: European contact

 In 1767 HMS Dolphin, sailing under Captain Samuel Wallis, landed on Tahiti.
 The captain and crew were quite sick with scurvy on arrival and were keen to obtain fresh food.
 Europeans quickly found that the islanders were desperate to obtain iron, which was prized for use in woodworking and as fish-hooks.
 The sailors found that young women and girls were eager to exchange sex for a nail.

 The islanders were delighted at the abundance of iron on the ship and tried to board the ship in search of iron.
 Wallis reported that he shot cannon to maintain control of his vessel and the iron on board.

 Louis de Bougainville, a French nobleman, sailor and soldier, left France on his circumnavigation of the globe in 1766.
 By the time he reached the Society islands in 1768, his crew was stricken with scurvy.
-Despite the crew being twice as numerous as that of the Dolphin, the islanders had sufficient food to trade their surplus for axes, knives and other iron goods.
+Despite the crew being twice as numerous as that of the Dolphin, the islanders had sufficient food to supply them in exchange for axes, knives, and other iron goods.

 James Cook arrived in Tahiti in April 1769.

 Between 1772 and 1775, the viceroy of Peru, the Spaniard Manuel Amat y Juniet, organized three expeditions to the Society Islands.
-Having news of James Cook's expedition and fearing a British colonization of the island, he ordered a first expedition under the command of the Spanish sailor Domingo de Bonechea, with Tomás Gayangos as assistant, aboard the frigate "Águila".
-In the second expedition (1774-1775), Domingo de Bonechea and José Andía y Varela, aboard the ships "Águila" and "Júpiter", recognized or discovered a dozen islands between the archipelagos of Tuamotu and the Austral Islands, and established a mission in Tahiti, which lasted only a couple of years.
+Having news of James Cook's expedition and fearing British colonization of the island, he ordered a first expedition under the command of the Spanish sailor Domingo de Bonechea, with Tomás Gayangos as assistant, aboard the frigate "Águila".
+During the second expedition (1774-1775), Domingo de Bonechea and José Andía y Varela, aboard the ships "Águila" and "Júpiter", recognized or discovered a dozen islands between the archipelagos of Tuamotu and the Austral Islands, and established a mission in Tahiti, which lasted only a couple of years.
 Domingo de Bonechea, whose health was weakened, died during this expedition.

 The islands became a French protectorate in 1843 and a colony in 1880 under the name of French Establishments of Oceania (Établissements Français d'Océanie, EFO).